• Skip to primary navigation

 Vietnamese Stir Fry Rice Noodles with Beef (Pho Xao Thit Bo) features soft pho noodles, flavorful beef and crisp-tender vegetables.
 Everything comes together in just 15-20 minutes!
 An excellent quick and easy dish!

-Vietnamese Stir Fry Rice Noodles with Beef (Pho Xao Thit Bo) is a delicious and easy dish with tender and flavorful beef and soft rice noodles.
+Vietnamese Stir Fried Rice Noodles with Beef (Pho Xao Thit Bo) is a delicious and easy dish with tender and flavorful beef and soft rice noodles.
 Everything comes together in just 15-20 minutes!

 Author: Sophie